ucapgl0/N-body-Simulation/README.md

 ---
 ### **Command-line app**

-There is a command line app in this project which is solarSystemSimulator.
+There are two command line app in this project which are solarSystemSimulator and randomSystemSimulator.

+### *Solar System Simulator*

+This is an app to simulate solar system in real world to evolve system and calulate the system energy by specific time length and step-size.

+The app will output the positions of plants in solar-system and the Kinetic energy, potential energy, total energy of plant system at the beginning and end of simulation, and the time of code running.

 User could input comands below from the build directory to check the help information: